nummacway/gb300/README.md

 Note that not all of the button values you can select in the device's key map editor actually exist on the PCE and GBA.
 Assigning other values than those above does display a different text, but doesn't usually give any result.
 Just the Game Boy treats most (but not all) values assigned to the R button as B.

 Note that the table above describes the _actual_ behavior, whereas the key map editor is bogus for a lot of reasons:
-* The editor's optical representation of the _physical_ R and L buttons are swapped for all emulators but GBA (see below) when you use the console's key map editor.
+* In the editor's optical representation, the _physical_ R and L buttons are swapped for all emulators but GBA (see below) when you use the console's key map editor.
 If the button on the left (next to the five menu items where you selected "Joystick") is highlighted, you'll set the button physically labeled R.
 * To account for this bug, L and R _values_ are swapped for the SFC.
-* For GBA, editor's optical representation of the _physical_ L and R buttons are instead swapped with X and Y respectively.
+* For GBA, the editor's optical representation of the _physical_ L is swapped with X, and R is swapped with Y.
 * To account for this bug, L and R _values_ are swapped with X and Y values respectively for the GBA.

 This means that the bugs cancel each other out when the _default_ key mappings are set, so the default mapping seemingly makes sense.
 Changing the buttons however will rarely ever do what you expect.